The lotus is the largest native blossom in North America

 Nature fights back.

 Much of Florida is giving way to housing.
 For several years I passed a large abandoned pasture with a dry lake bed.
-Then it was developed into a subdivision and the lake watered again.
-For a while very little seemed to grow in the lake and then…. shore to shore American Lotus, Nelumbo lutea (nay-LUM-bo LOO-tee-uh.)
-See picture on bottom of page.
+Then it was developed into a subdivision and the lake bottom lowered to accommodate the lower water table.
+For a while very little seemed to grow in the lake — typical subdivision nudity — and then from shore to shore it was covered with American Lotus, Nelumbo lutea (nay-LUM-bo LOO-tee-uh.)
 When nature finds the right environment, plants find their way there, or come out of dormancy.
-Whether the lutea was planted or seeds decades old sprouted, it is in the lakes now.
+Mostly likely the lotus seeds had waited decades to sprout.

 Lotus' unmistakable seed pod